-The 'control()' method SHALL hold, release, suspend, resume, or kill the job identified by 'jobName'.
-If 'jobName' is JOB_IDS_SESSION_ALL, then this method SHALL act on all jobs submitted during this DRMAA session up to the moment 'control()' is called.
-See 5.1.6.
+The 'control()' method SHALL hold, release, suspend, resume, or kill the job identified by 'jobNameId'.
+If 'jobNameId' is 'JOB_IDS_SESSION_ALL', then this method SHALL act on all jobs submitted during this DRMAA session up to the moment 'control()' is called.
+[See 5.1.6.](#)